Gabemmanuel0809/Logic-Building-Practice/README.md

 # Logic-Building-Practice

-This repository contains small, focused Fortran programs that demonstrate fundamental concepts in scientific and numerical computing.
+This repository contains small, self-contained Fortran programs used to practice core programming logic, clear variable naming, and structured program design.
+Each example focuses on implementing a single concept or calculation cleanly and correctly.
+Some programs demonstrate basic numerical or scientific ideas, while others apply mathematical or physical formulas to reinforce precision and clarity in computation.
+The goal of this repository is skill development and reasoning practice, rather than advanced numerical methods or large-scale scientific simulation.

 ## Programs included